fluidattacks/makes/docs/src/security/design-principles.md

 ## Fail-Safe Defaults

-- By default, builds are run in a sandbox that uses kernel namespaces to prevent the build from accessing the network and the external file system.

-  The user is given the option to opt-out from this behavior, but this is enabled by default.

 - Generated files are created inside user-owned folders by default, which inherit the security that the user has previously defined for the directory.